-- 1 An error due to the natural variability of sea level over time scales not captured by the span of the observational data sets (two years), - 2 An error due to the levelling between the benchmark and the tide gauge (separated by 1.2 km, and - 3 Instrumental, reading and other experimental errors.
+- 1. An error due to the natural variability of sea level over time scales not captured by the span of the observational data sets (two years) - 2.
+An error due to the levelling between the benchmark and the tide gauge (separated by 1.2 km - 3.
+Instrumental, reading and other experimental errors

 We estimated error (1) using a sea level record from Spring Bay, which is on the east coast of Tasmania 67 km north of Port Arthur.
 The tide gauge is an Aquatrak, similar to the one installed at Port Arthur, operated by the NTF.
 Tidal residual data for Spring Bay for the period 1985-2001 was obtained using a tidal filter.
 The variability of sea level derived from a two-year average was estimated from the standard deviation of the Spring Bay data filtered with a box-car of length two years.
 We acknowledge that this provides an underestimate of the total variability, as it fails to include time scales longer than 16 years.
 We tested the importance of these longer time scales by using the Southern Oscillation Index (SOI) as a proxy for sea level.
-One hundred and thirty years of monthly SOI data for 1866-1995 inclusive (Allan et al, 1991) were filtered with a two-year estimates of mean sea level.
+One hundred and thirty years of monthly SOI data for 1866-1995 inclusive (Allan et al, 1991) were filtered with a two-year box-car filter.
+The resultant data set therefore represented samples from populations of two-year estimates of mean sea level.
 This 130-year data set was then subdivided into ten 13-year data sets (ie approximately the length of the record from Spring Bay).
-It was found that the variance of the whole 130-year set exceeded the mean of the variances of each 13-year set by 11%.
-We therefore expect that our estimate of the standard deviation of the variability of 2-year mean sea level, based on 16 years of data from Spring Bay, underestimates the true variability by only about 5%.
+It was found that the variance of the whole 130-year set exceeded the mean of the variability of 2-year mean sea level, based on 16 years of data from Spring Bay, underestimates the true variability by only about 5 per cent.
 We are therefore confident in using 16 years of sea level data from Spring Bay for estimating error (1).
 For 2-year averages, the error is 0.012 m.

 Different techniques were used for levelling Lempriere's and our own gauges to the benchmark.
-We presume that Lempriere simply used the sea as a "spirit level", assuming it to be horizontal at the time when the benchmark was struck on 1 July 1841: he obtained a reading from his tide gauge at the time when sea level coincided with the benchmark.
+We presume that Lempriere simply used the sea as a 'spirit level', assuming it to be horizontal at the time when the benchmark was struck on 1 July 1841: he obtained a reading from his tide gauge at the time when sea level coincided with the benchmark.
+We cannot say whether the deeply engraved mark was made earlier, or subsequent to the fixing of the datum.
 The major error in this case would be due to any sea level slope between the Isle of the Dead and the settlement (where we presume the gauge was located).
 We have estimated the standard deviation of this error (2) to be 0.014 m, using observations of the difference in height recorded by two GPS buoys during a period of large seiche activity.
 (The seiches at that time had a standard deviation of 0.050 m, which has an equivalent amplitude of 0.071 m, or roughly twice the average seiche amplitude 0.036 m.)